simplemvc/skeleton/README.md

 The order of execution is the same of the array, that means `BasicAuth` will be executed first and `Secret` after.

-If you want, you can halt the execution flow of SimpleMVC returning a [HaltResponse](https://github.com/simplemvc/framework/blob/main/src/Response/HaltResponse.php).
+If you want, you can halt the execution flow of SimpleMVC returning a [HaltResponse](https://github.com/simplemvc/framework/blob/main/src/Response/HaltResponse.php) object.
 This response is just an empty class that extends a PSR-7 request to inform SimpleMVC to **stop the execution**.

 SimpleMVC provideds a [Basic Access Authentication](https://en.wikipedia.org/wiki/Basic_access_authentication)